MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 title: Microsoft Surface Dock 1 Firmware Update
 description: This article explains how to use Microsoft Surface Dock Firmware Update to install and manage firmware on the original Surface Dock 1.
-When installed on your Surface device, it will update Surface Dock 1 devices attached to your Surface device. ms.localizationpriority: medium ms.prod: w10 ms.mktglfcycl: manage ms.sitesec: library
+When installed on your Surface device, it will update Surface Dock 1 devices attached to your Surface device. ms.localizationpriority: medium ms.prod: surface

-author: greg-lindsay
+author: coveminer
-ms.author: greglin
+ms.author: hachidan
-ms.topic: article
+ms.topic: how-to
 ms.reviewer: scottmca
-manager: laurawi
+manager: frankbu
-ms.audience: itpro
+ms.
 ms.date: 10/25/2021
 appliesto:
 - Windows 10